frnmst/md-toc/docs/markdown_specification.rst

 Emphasis
 ^^^^^^^^

-To be able to have working anchor links emphasis must also be removed.
+To be able to have working anchor links, emphasis must also be removed.
 At the moment the implementation of the removal is incomplete because of its complexity.
 See: